trycrmr/covid-data-discovery/CONTRIBUTING.md

 6. Open all PRs into master of the upstream repo.
 Must maintain feature & performance parity.
 No PRs that vary from the branch naming convention or have merge conflicts with master will be accepted as well.
 7. Your PR will be reviewed shortly.
 In the meantime, repeat steps #5 & #6!

+- Consider contributing to the data loader codebase, https://github.com/trycrmr/covid-data-loader that generates the cuts of json for https://coviddata.website.

 ## Remember
 COVID-19 impacts everyone, everywhere.
 The internet can't reach everyone, everywhere, but those it can reach are definitely going to be able to use this site.